Since 1998 15,000+ Happy Guests Sherpa Owned & Operated Company

 First thing first, the cost of the trek is a crucial matter to consider, from planning your budget to actually executing your budget for the trek.
-You would definitely choose a tour operator somehow based on your budget; you wouldn't choose a tour operator that flank low-cost trek or high-cost trek.
+You would definitely choose a tour operator somehow based on your budget; you wouldn't choose a tour operator that flanks low-cost trek or high-cost trek.
 That said, you would prefer your tour operator that best fits your budget.
-Getting back to the price of Everest Base Camp Trek, it varies from companies to companies.
-There are no precise rules for costing, but what seems certain is the pricing of the trek is based on the quality the company has to offer.
-You can rest assured that the cost for Everest Base Camp Trek ranges from $1000 to $3000.
-Our Everest Base Camp Trek is priced USD 1662.
-Likewise we have expensive-cum-exotic trek to EBC: Luxury Everest Base Camp Trek
+Getting back to the price of Everest Base Camp Trek, it varies from company to company.
+There are no precise rules for cost, but what seems certain is the pricing of the trek is based on the quality the company has to offer.
+You can rest assured that the cost for Everest Base Camp Trek ranges from $1865 to $3500 depanding on servcie quality.
+Our Everest Base Camp Trek is priced at USD 1865.
+Likewise, we have the best comfort lodge trek to EBC: Luxury Everest Base Camp Trek

 The price of the trek differs from company to company mainly on the following bases: